TritonDataCenter/sdc-amon/README.md

 ## Testing

 The test suite is in the 'tst' directory.

-Note that config files for the test files (e.g. "config-master.json") are commited.
-If you have, say, a different UFDS url, then you'll need a local change.
-That'll be a pain.
+First, create the test configuration:

+    cd tst && cp config.json.in config.json

-Config notes:
+Default config notes:

+- Presumes you have a usb-headnode.git clone in a sibling dir to your amon.git clone.
+This is used to get "config.coal" info for finding MAPI in your COAL.
-- master.test.js presumes a UFDS running in COAL.
+- Presumes a UFDS running in COAL.
-- master.test.js uses a 'email' notification plugin using the 'testy' module.
+- Master tests use a 'email' notification plugin using the 'testy' module.
-- master.test.js uses port 7000 to intentionally differ from the master default of 8080, which you might already be using for a dev server.
+- Uses port 7000 to intentionally differ from the master default of 8080, which you might already be using for a dev server.

+Second, prepare your COAL for testing with a test user, key and zone:

+    cd tst
+    node prep.js   # creates prep.json used by test suite.

 Now run the test suite: